iotaledger/integration-services/api/USAGE.md

 `GET /check-verification`

-Check the verification of a user.
-Validates the signed identity against the tangle and checks if the issuer of the credential is a trusted root.
+Check the verifiable credential of a user.
+Validates the signed verifiable credential against the tangle and checks if the issuer id of the credential is a trusted root.

 `POST /verify-user`

-Verify a user, device or organization at the api.
+Verify a user, device or organization etc. at the api.
 Only verified users with assigned privileges can verify other identities at the api.
-Having a verified identity provides the opportunity that other users are able to identify and verify a subscriber or publisher of a channel.
+Having a verified identity provides the opportunity that other users are able to identify and verify a subscriber by the verifiable credential.

 `POST /revoke-verification`